katyabalin/tennis-era-explorer/README.md

 - The top 10 ATP players for each year side by side
 - Average age, height, and ranking points with year-over-year deltas
 - Charts comparing how each metric shifted
-- An AI-generated analysis (powered by Claude) that puts the numbers in context — referencing actual players and explaining what the shift means for the sport
+- An AI-generated analysis powered by Claude that puts the numbers in context — referencing actual players and explaining what the data means for the sport

 ## What I Found